Lactic acidosis, pancreatitis and pancreatic insufficiency

-Lactic acidosis is a very serious side effect that has almost disappeared from countries that no longer use d4T, ddI and AZT.
-Although other nukes are linked to lactic acidosis one or both of these nukes are linked to most cases.
+Lactic acidosis is no longer reported in countries that do not use d4T, ddI and AZT.
+Although other nukes are linked to lactic acidosis one or more of these nukes are linked to most cases.

 Lactic acid is a by-product formed when the body breaks down starches and sugars.
 Levels of lactic acid are normally carefully regulated by the liver.
 Small increases in lactic acid (called hyperlactataemia) are relatively frequent, and are temporary, especially after exercise.

 If they reach a higher level, there is a risk of lactic acidosis.
 This is a potentially fatal side effect related to nucleoside/tide analogues.
 It is now rarely reported.

 Not only are nukes included in nearly all HIV combinations, but the symptoms of lactic acidosis are common side effects or symptoms.

 - Unexplained tiredness, often severe

 - Sickness (vomiting) and nausea